Mental health and self-care for young people

 Alternatively, most services also have their own website with information about access, referrals (including whether you can "self-refer") and contact details – try searching in your area for "CYPMHS" or "CAMHS" (children and adolescent mental health services, an older term used for some CYPMHS).

 You can also talk to an adult you trust – for example a parent, carer, teacher, social worker or GP – and they can look into this for you.

 There are lots of organisations and networks who provide advice and support for specific groups.
 It can help to connect with other young people and supporters who understand where you are coming from:

 - LGBT Hero and the Proud Trust – if you identify as LGBTQ+

 - Make Our Rights Reality – your mental health as a young black person

 - Barnardo's – young carers and help if you are facing homelessness

-- Beat – living with an eating disorder
+- Beat – for support with eating disorders

-- Become – children in care or being looked after
+- Become – for children in care and young care leavers